dunxd/HomeAssistantAddons/COPS/readme.md

 rsync is included to allow copying your Calibre library onto the HA server for use in this add-on.
 Rsync is configured to only allow syncing to the `/media/books` directory that is created by the add-on.
 You will need rsync installed on the computer you normally run Calibre on.
 You can then use a command similar to this to copy all the required files across:

 ```
-rsync -av --exclude '*.original_epub' ~/Calibre\ Library/* rsync://{server_address}:8873/books
+rsync -av --exclude '*.original_*' ~/Calibre\ Library/* rsync://{server_address}:8873/books
 ```

 Obviously you may need to change `~/Calibre\ Library` to where your Calibre library is stored.
 You can use this command to sync any changes made in Calibre - new books added, changes to metadata etc. You can exclude files from being transferred using [the `--exclude` option for rsync](https://www.man7.org/linux/man-pages/man1/rsync.1.html#FILTER_RULES).
-In the example above I have excluded original_epub type files, as mostly these are duplicates of epub files.
+In the example above I have excluded file types starting `.original_*` type files, as mostly these are duplicates of files converted in Calibre, and original_epub and original_azw are ignored by COPS anyway.
+Suggestions for improving this are welcome.

 ## Accessing your library